Coldcard/firmware/docs/limitations.md

   that to the user for approval.
 - during USB "show address" for multisig, we limit subkey paths to 16 levels deep (including master fingerprint)
-- max of 15 co-signers due to 520 byte script limitation in consensus layer with classic P2SH
+- max of 15 co-signers due to 520 byte script limitation in consensus layer with classic P2SH (same limit applies to segwit even though consensus allows up to 20 co-signers)
 - (mk3) we have space for up to 8 M-of-3 wallets, or a single M-of-15 wallet.
 YMMV
 - only a single multisig wallet can be involved in a PSBT; can't sign inputs from two different multisig wallets at the same time.